jquery/contribute.jquery.org/pages/style-guide/js.md

 ### Objects

 Object declarations can be made on a single line if they are short (remember the line length limits).
-Objects that need to be broken onto multiple lines must have one property per line.
+When an object delcration is too long to fit on one line, there must be one property per line.
 Property names only need to be quoted if they are reserved words or contain special characters:

 ```js
 // Bad